traveloka-archive/slack-robot/README.md

 # slack-robot [![Build Status](https://travis-ci.org/traveloka/slack-robot.svg)](https://travis-ci.org/traveloka/slack-robot) [![Coverage Status](https://coveralls.io/repos/traveloka/slack-robot/badge.svg?branch=master&service=github)](https://coveralls.io/github/traveloka/slack-robot?branch=master) [![Package Version](http://img.shields.io/npm/v/slack-robot.svg)](https://www.npmjs.com/package/slack-robot)
 > Simple robot for your slack integration

+`slack-robot` initially built to respond message from user with an action, then replying with a response.
+While hubot will do the job, it's too generic (no slack specific response like reaction, snippet, attachment, or listening to slack specific event).
+Using hubot also mean learning hubot specific command, using the right adapter, using the right slack-client, and patching them with slack specific event

+While modularity is good, we're not sure about using multiple module with exponentially larger bug possibility (and also broader learning material).
+Because we are using it in critical application, we need to make sure that the API surface is as little as possible, with near perfect test coverage.
+With that in mind, we built slack-robot by wrapping "official" slack-client into much easier to consume request-response handling library.

+## Features

+- Simple request response handler
+- Normalize Slack API idiosyncrasy, for example:
+  - listening to reaction_added event using Slack RTM will trigger event handler regardless the message and channel (even the channel the bot not joined)
+  - uploading binary file is not possible (yet)
+- Send response (or payload) without having to listen to event (external trigger)
+- Access Control List (ACL) for each listener (only respond to message when fulfill specific criteria)
+- Extendable via plugin (for example [storing state](https://github.com/pveyes/slack-robot-state))
+- [Complete control](https://github.com/traveloka/slack-robot#handling-the-unexpected) over what happen to your request and response

 ## Installation
 ```sh
 $ npm install slack-robot --save